 The Colli di Rimini is the DOC of the Emilia Romagna wine region.
 Reds are made from sangiovese and Cabernet Sauvignon.
 Trebbiano, with the possible addition of Bianchello or Mostosa, makes up the white end of the spectrum.

 There are many good restaurants in Rimini.
 If you want a local experience, you can eat in the home of a "home chef" and really get local: Dining experiences in the province of Rimini.

 You may wish to take A Historic March through Rimini for the Ultimate Piadina.
 It's the thing to do.

 Because of it prominence as a summer beach resort, Rimini has plenty of hotels and apartments, most of them near the seaside.
 Prices in the season can be high along the waterfront, but in the off season lodging becomes very affordable.

 The Hotel Rosabianca is a top rated hotel minutes from the beach yet close to downtown Rimini.
-For those seeking an apartment near the beaches, the highly rated Villa Giulia should do quite well. to do a search of the other options, use the booking box below, entering "Rimini" for the destination.
+For those seeking an apartment near the beaches, the highly rated Villa Giulia should do quite well. to do a search of the other options, see the Rimini Lodging Map below.